 Cops are under fire every night.

-You know, now they're getting injured at a daily basis.
+Now they're getting injured on a daily basis.

-You know, the president wants to restore order, but you know, way what is he doing?
+You know, the president wants to restore order, but, you know, what is he doing?

 At what point do they have some culpability here?

-If your sanctuary state city policy allows a criminal illegal immigrant to get out of jail, not be handed over to ice, which the law commands, and and is written very clearly, and then they go on to commit other crimes, in some cases, violent crimes.
+If your sanctuary state city policy allows a criminal illegal immigrant to get out of jail, not be handed over to ICE, which the law commands and is written very clearly, and then they go on to commit other crimes, in some cases, violent crimes.

-You allow the Chaz Chop, uh autonomous spaghetti potlug dinner and summer of love zone to continue, and you let city blocks be taken over, and innocent people get killed.
+You allow the chas chop, autonomous spaghetti, potlug dinner, and summer of love zone to continue, and you let city blocks being taken over and innocent people get killed.

 And I don't blame the mom of Horace Lorenzo Anderson Jr. now saying, yeah, I hold them responsible for this.